Loveland Chapter 13 Bankruptcy Lawyers Guiding You Through Your Bankruptcy Every Step of the Way

 Can a Lawyer Help Me Draft a Repayment Plan?

 A major benefit of having a bankruptcy lawyer beside you during your Chapter 13 bankruptcy case is having their input and expertise while drafting a repayment plan.
 On the surface, you may think it is simple to write up a repayment plan that will benefit you and creditors alike.
 However, the court may have to approve or deny your repayment loan based on its merit.
-A bankruptcy attorney can measure your income, your expenses, and your current debt to come up with a reasonable repayment plan that will allow you to maintain a decent quality of life while paying down your debt.
+A bankruptcy lawyer can measure your income, your expenses, and your current debt to come up with a reasonable repayment plan that will allow you to maintain a decent quality of life while paying down your debt.
 If you proceed without a bankruptcy lawyer, it’s possible that you may be jeopardizing financial wiggle room for yourself.
 Consult with a bankruptcy attorney before filing for Chapter 13 bankruptcy to see what they can do for you during your process.

 Are There Requirements to File for Chapter 13 Bankruptcy?